tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 ### Hostname

-Filters locations based on the provided hostname.
+Filters locations based on the provided hostname (or IP address).

 In the following example, all of the components running on `IRIS` (hostname: **10.1.1.1**) machine are listed.